Ali al-Rida: Motives

 The motivations of al-Mamun for this appointment are not fully understood.
 At the time, he justified his decision by maintaining that al-Rida was the most suitable person for the caliphate.
 The reluctance of al-Rida in accepting this designation, however, might reflect his suspicion that al-Mamun had ulterior motives.
 With an age gap of more than twenty years, it also seems unlikely that al-Rida would ever have succeeded the much younger al-Mamun.
 With this appointment, some have suggested that al-Mamun hoped for the support of the Shia and respite from their numerous revolts.
 Others have suggested that al-Mamun was influenced by his powerful Persian vizier, af-Fadl ibn Sahl, who had Shia tendencies.
 Madelung, however, finds it more likely that the initiative to appoint al-Rida belonged to al-Mamun and not his vizier.
 Some authors have not found the appointment surprising, noting the strained or severed relations of the caliph with his Abbasid relatives.
 Yet others have written that al-Mamun wanted a merit-based caliphate, though he made no mention of rules governing the succession to al-Rida during the ceremony.
 It has been suggested that al-Mamun might have wanted to heal the Sunni-Shia division, while Lapidus and others hold that al-Mamun wanted to expand his authority by adopting the Shia views about the divine authority of religious leaders, alongside his later religious inquisition (mihna).
 Bayhom-Daou considers it likely that al-Mamun saw this appointment as a means of discrediting the Shia doctrine of Imamate, and Tabatabai writes that al-Mamun might have also hoped to undermine the position of al-Rida as a Shia religious leader by engaging him in politics.

 Al-Rida's rejection of al-Mamun's initial offer for replacing him as the caliph has been used to argue that al-Rida's ultimate aim was not temporal and political power.
 Rather, Mavani suggests that such power was merely a means for the Imam to reach the ultimate goal of guiding the community to salvation.
-When al-Rida was asked why he accepted the successorship, he is reported to have emphasized his unwillingness, responding, "The same thing which forced my grandfather the Commander of the Faithful [Ali ibn Abi Talib] to join the arbitration council [i.e., coercion]."
+When al-Rida was asked why he accepted the successorship, he is reported to have emphasized his unwillingness, responding, "The same thing which forced my grandfather the Commander of the Faithful [Ali ibn Abi Talib] to join the arbitration council [i.e., coercion]".
+To show his dissatisfaction with the trip to Khorasan, as reported by Ibn Babuyyah, al-Rida not only refused to take his family with him but also asked them to cry loudly for him, saying that he would never return to his family's embrace.

 It also appears that this appointment did not alienate any of the followers of al-Rida which, according to Bayhom-Daou, might imply that they were convinced that he was a reluctant player who had no choice but to accept his designation as the heir apparent.